 There are a few ways to get around the tax underpayment penalty.

-First, you can meet 1 of 2 estimated tax-filing safe harbors.
-Pay estimated taxes that are the lesser of 100% of your prior year's tax liability or 90% of your current year's tax liability.
-Most taxpayers, says DeFilippis, opt for the prior year safe harbor.
-"100% is a fixed target; 90% is a moving target," he says.
+First, you can meet one of two estimated tax-filing safe harbors.
+Pay estimated taxes that are the lesser of 100 percent of your prior year's tax liability or 90 percent of your current year's tax liability.

-If you have a salaried job, you also can make up for a coming estimated tax shortfall by increasing your withholding there, says DeFilippis.
-Married couples get an extra option here.
-If they file jointly, a spouse's withholding will cover any shortage of estimated taxes due on the husband's or wife's untaxed income.
+If you have a salaried job, you can make up for a coming estimated tax shortfall by increasing your withholding.
+For married couples who file jointly, a spouse's withholding will cover any shortage of estimated taxes due on the other spouse's untaxed income.

 Or you can annualize your income.
 Here you file Form 2210, breaking down income and deductions by estimated tax period, showing that you paid as you should have for each.
-"If you got a big chunk at the end of the year, it only counts for the 4th quarter," says DeFilippis.
-"Annualizing shows you had the correct amount in the first 3 (quarters) and only needed to pay the higher estimated amount in the last quarter."
+So if your snow-plowing business only took off near the end of the year, annualizing would show that you correctly paid taxes in the first three quarters of the year, justifying a higher payment in the last quarter.

 Other penalty options plus interest

-If you face a tax penalty for the 1st time, the IRS might be lenient.
+If you face a tax penalty for the first time, the IRS might be lenient.